hexaredecimal/Zulu/README.md

 It needs to be corrected

-Warm up your Barley instance and let's go!
+Warm up your Zulu instance and let's go!

 First you need to create a entry point.